OreyDataScience/Financial-Intelligence-System/05-financial-scoring/README.md

 * Alternative lending decisions
 * SME financial risk assessment
 * Creditworthiness evaluation
-* Early warning systems
-* Executive financial reporting
+* Applicant-facing explainability and reason codes
+* Ongoing model monitoring and population stability tracking
+* Fairness and disparate impact screening
-* Data quality governance
+* Model governance and recalibration decision-making

-Rather than relying solely on historical financial statements, the scoring model incorporates operational behaviour and commercial performance to produce a more holistic assessment of business health.
+Rather than relying solely on historical financial statements, the scoring model incorporates operational behaviour, cash-flow stability, and bureau history to produce a more holistic assessment of business health.

 ---